 You will save far more time, money and energy in the long run if, before you decide to act, you take the time to consider, to ponder what you are drawn to acting on.

-It may even mean that one of your new goals or resolutions is to not set any goals or resolutions but to explore some options, to allow yourself to be in a state of not-striving-to-reach-any-particular-goal, but instead to listen inside to the different parts of yourself and to see if you can get in touch with a deeper sense of what is right for you.
+It may even mean that one of your new goals is to not set any goals.
+To explore options, to allow yourself to be in a state of not-striving-to-reach-any-particular-goal, but instead to listen inside to the different parts of yourself and to see if you can get in touch with a deeper sense of what is right for you.

-You can do this process both with small issues you are considering making decisions about or larger ones.
+You can do this process both with small issues you’re considering making decisions about or larger ones.

-By allowing yourself to not act, you might even find that new options become available to you, options that you had not previously considered and which could take your life in a direction that satisfies you far more deeply than the original goal you wanted to achieve would have allowed for.
+By allowing yourself to not act you might even find that new options become available to you.
+Options you hadn’t previously considered and which could take your life in a direction that satisfies you far more deeply than the original choice would have allowed for.

-- Write down or key into your computer all the goals you believe you would like to achieve for yourself.
-Write each one on a separate piece of paper or on a new page on your word processor.
+- Write down or key into your computer all the things you currently think you’d like to achieve/have.
+Write each one on a separate piece of paper or on a new page.

-If you are not sure about what to do, then wait.
+If you’re not sure about what to do, then wait.
 Just sit with the issue.